kaplayjs/kaplay-site/guides/en/1_getting_started/3_components.md

 ---
 title: Components
-description: All about how components works in KAPLAY
+description: Learn how to create and use components in KAPLAY, the HTML5 Game Engine for JavaScript and TypeScript.
-order: 2
 url: components
 ---